Events & Festivals Burlington, VT June 6, 2026 11 min read

 From Woodstock or Quechee, take I-89 North to Burlington — roughly 90 minutes without traffic.
 The drive through the Winooski Valley is pleasant.
 Parking in Burlington requires a strategy: the Church Street area has several garages, and the waterfront has surface lots.
 On festival weekends, plan to park once and walk.

 If you’re making a night of it, Burlington has good overnight options at every price point — Hotel Vermont on Battery Street is the city’s best, The Courtyard and Hilton are solid and convenient, and there are well-reviewed Airbnbs throughout the Hill District.
-That said, staying in the Upper Valley and driving back is perfectly manageable if you’re catching an afternoon or early evening show.

 Planning Details

-- Dates: Ten days in early-to-mid June (typically first or second week; check discoverjazz.com for 2025 exact dates)
+• Dates: Ten days in early-to-mid June (typically first or second week; check discoverjazz.com for exact dates)

-- Free programming: Most outdoor and many indoor shows are free
+• Free programming: Most outdoor and many indoor shows are free

-- Ticketed shows: Flynn Center events range from $25–75; buy early
+• Ticketed shows: Flynn Center events range from $25–75; buy early

-- Drive from Woodstock: 90 minutes via I-89 North
+• Drive from Woodstock: 90 minutes via I-89 North

-- Parking: Church Street Garage on St. Paul Street is most central
+• Parking: Church Street Garage on St. Paul Street is most central

 The Burlington Discover Jazz Festival is one of those events that reminds you Vermont punches well above its weight.
 Plan around it at least once — you’ll find yourself going back.
+And if the Vermont Brewers Festival in mid-July fits your schedule, that’s another reason to make the Burlington drive a recurring part of your summer Vermont calendar.